Spider Mites on Philodendron Brasil: Recognizing Stippling on Variegated Leaves

 Hot, dry indoor conditions — particularly winter heating season

-Spider mites thrive in warm, low-humidity air, and Brasil is usually kept near a bright window for variegation, which in many homes is also the draftiest, driest spot once heating season starts.
+Spider mites thrive in warm, low-humidity air, reproducing through a full generation in as little as a week or two under favorable conditions.
+Brasil is usually kept near a bright window for variegation, which in many homes is also the draftiest, driest spot once forced-air heating starts running.
 Its moderately thin leaf tissue offers little resistance to mite feeding, so a population can go from unnoticeable to visible stippling within a couple of weeks under these conditions.

 Introduction from a nearby infested plant

-Mites spread on air currents and by direct contact, and Brasil is frequently grown trailing alongside other pothos and philodendron varieties on the same shelf.
-That kind of grouping — chosen for a cohesive display — is exactly the setup that lets one infested plant seed the rest.
+Mites spread on air currents and by direct leaf contact, and Brasil is frequently grown trailing alongside other pothos and philodendron varieties on the same shelf or hanging arrangement.
+That kind of grouping, chosen for a cohesive display, is exactly the setup that lets one infested plant seed the rest within days of the first contact.

 How to Fix It

-Move the plant away from any other trailing vine it's been sharing a shelf or hanging bracket with.
+Move the plant away from any other trailing vine it's been sharing a shelf or hanging bracket with, cutting off the easiest route for mites to spread further, and check whatever plants it was touching for early signs of the same stippling.

 Give it a thorough rinse in the sink or shower, running water over the leaf undersides in particular — this knocks off the bulk of an active population mechanically, before any spray treatment even starts.